katielyzhou/Molecular-Dynamics/README.md

 Reduced units are used in the code, with the mass of a particle = $\epsilon$ = $\sigma$ = $k_{b}$ = 1.
 SI units could be used with care taken for conversions.

 ## Code
 The code can generate .xyz files for visualisation in software such as OVITO, an example of a run being in the folder 'data'.
-The code can also compute properties such as temperture, pressure, and heat capacity.
+The code can also compute properties such as temperture and pressure.
 A radial distribution function is also produced.

 ### Example
 Below are the results for a simulation.
 I used similar conditions as a case study in F&S. The parameters were: